Gpeter01/git_landingpage/README.md

     putting everything into practice, it is gonna be wild.
 I have been able to get a very foundational knowledge about flexbox.
 I am going to put it all in here.
 I am hoping to get even better understanding about flexbox and the practical use of flexbox in this project.
 Room for growth

+# Shout out to the creators of these.
+The images used in this project were by the following creators:

+    rawkkim on Unsplash
+    Steve Busch on Unsplash
+    BoliviaInteligente on Unsplash
+    HsinKai Tai on Unsplash
+    Nik Iurev on Unsplash